Tritia varicosa

-Tritia varicosa is a species of sea snail, a marine gastropod mollusk in the family Nassariidae, the nassa mud snails or dog whelks.
+Tritia varicosa, common name the small dog whelk, is a species of sea snail, a marine gastropod mollusk in the family Nassariidae, the nassa mud snails or dog whelks.

 Distribution

 This species occurs in European waters, the Mediterranean Sea, the Northeast Atlantic Ocean.

 Description

 The length of the shell varies between 5 mm and 8 mm.

+(Original description) The shell is conic and whitish, marked with rufous and featuring two or three white varices.
+The seven whorls are flattish and decussate.
+The aperture is purple, toothed on each side, and the columella is white externally.

+(Described as Ranella pygmaea) The shell is small, ovate-acute, ventricose, decussate, and appears reddish-ashy (cinereous-rufescent).
+It is adorned with tiny, numerous longitudinal costellae (fine ribs).
+The tail is short, and the outer lip is denticulate.